eeshvardasikcm/veganware/income_sheet.md

 # Veganware income sheet

-No one has spomsored me at all to write code.
+No one has sponsored me at all to write code.
 Even code I have written that os not veganware has not provided me any income at all.